Daniel Munkombwe

 Daniel Munkombwe was a Zambian politician.
 He worked as a political organizer and administrator for the ZANC in Northern Rhodesia before and after independence.
-He was elected to Parliament in 1973 and served for 19 years.
+He was elected to Parliament for Choma constituency in 1973 and served for 19 years.
 In 2001, he was appointed Minister for the Southern Province by Levy Mwanawasa and continued in that and other government posts until 2015, having been subsequently appointed by Rupiah Banda and Michael Sata.

 Early life and education

 Munkombwe was born on May 16 in Mbole Village in the Choma District of Zambia's Southern Province.
 He attended primary school at Macha Central and Muyanda Primary, and did his upper standards at Sikalongo Boys School.
 He then attended Matopo Mission School in Zimbabwe (Southern Rhodesia at the time).

-Political & Government Positions
+Political and government positions

 According to Munkombwe, he was inspired to enter politics by the example of his uncles, Elijah Mudenda, Simon Mudenda and Samspon Mwaanga (father of Vernon J. Mwaanga), all of whom were politically active in the period before independence.